 Annika laughs and thinks: Does she have the chuzdown to turn the whole presentation and say that only the colors of heaven screamed in beautiful Nice?
 At first she leaves it open, the preoccupation with the person and pictures of the painter Edvard Munch have initially put her mood quite sustainably.

-So she temporarily concludes the preparatory work on the presentation, with the indication that it is easy to understand why the mask of the killer "Ghostface" in the film Scream and the Silences from the television series "Doctor Who" Munch's screaming person were modeled.
+She thus concludes the preliminary work for the presentation, noting that it is quite understandable why the mask of the killer “Ghostface” in the film Scream and the Silences from the television series “Doctor Who” were modeled after Munch’s screaming person.